 If we are concerned about the sequence of events, this is known as ‘This Order’.
 If our concerns are just with the end goal being achieved in a timely manner, this is called ‘Any Order’.

-Generally speaking, the most common form of funnel is the ‘this order’ method.
+Generally speaking, the most common form of consumer funnel is the ‘this order’ method.
 You select the events and in simple terms, you track how many drop offs there were in each of the events.
-Funnel analysis measures the linear flow of the users, analyzing the funnel step by step to calculate how many users reached a certain point of a given process and how and where people dropped off.
+Conversion funnel analysis measures the linear flow of the users, analyzing the funnel step by step to calculate how many users reached a certain point of a given process and how and where people dropped off.

 With This Order funnels, events are designed to be completed in a particular order, typically: